-The PK of oritavancin was evaluated in study of subjects with moderate hepatic impairment (Child-Pugh Class B) (n=20) and compared with healthy subjects (n=20) matched for gender, age, and weight.
-There were no relevant changes in PK of oritavancin in subjects with moderate hepatic impairment.
+The pharmacokinetics of oritavancin were evaluated in study of subjects with moderate hepatic impairment (Child-Pugh Class B) (n=20) and compared with healthy subjects (n=20) matched for gender, age and weight.
+There were no relevant changes in pharmacokinetics of oritavancin in subjects with moderate hepatic impairment.

 Dosage adjustment of KIMYRSA is not needed in patients with mild or moderate hepatic impairment.
-The PK of oritavancin in patients with severe hepatic insufficiency has not been studied.
+The pharmacokinetics of oritavancin in patients with severe hepatic insufficiency has not been studied.